-That about sums it up if you want the brief version of this bio.
-If you want the longer version, read on...
+That about sums it up if you want the brief version.
+If you want the long version, read on...

 Where in the world?

 I was born, raised and live in the north of Ireland.
-I love it here and no matter where I roam or how long I'm away on holiday or for work, this wee island will always be my home.
+No matter where I roam or how long I'm away on holiday or for work, this wee island will always be home.
 For the last couple of decades I've been in the beautiful lake-land county of Fermanagh, in the middle of nowhere, surrounded by over a hundred acres of forestry.
 It's quiet, tranquil and sparsely populated.
 A great place to write!

 The early years.

-Creating imaginary people and the stories to go with them has been part of my life for as long as I can remember.
-I've been creating imaginary people and having conversations with them from the age of three.
-Since I sucked at Maths, the intricacies of Science were a mystery to me and my body wasn't designed for sport, English was my favourite subject at school.
+I've been having conversations with the people in my head from the age of three.
+Since I sucked at Math, the intricacies of Science were a mystery to me, and my body wasn't designed for sport, English was my favorite subject at school.
 I dabbled in poetry and tried some lyric writing along the way, but my first love was and still is, storytelling.
-Then, in my teens, I discovered romance novels and devoured them.
-By eighteen, I was determined to write for Mills & Boon and told all my friends it would happen one day.
+In my teens, I discovered romance novels and devoured them and by eighteen, I was determined to write for Mills & Boon.
 Of course, in order to do that, I had to finish and submit a book...

 Any writer will tell you, neither of those things are easy, particularly if you've never done them before.
 And at eighteen, I still had a lot to learn about life and love.
 So, I went out into the world, worked hard, played hard, fell in love, got my heart broken, shed numerous tears and frequently laughed until my ribs hurt.
 I had numerous careers, too, the longest of which was in the music business in retail, sales, marketing and promotion.
 Skills I hoped would serve me well in the future.